 How to set up your phone for Northern Lights photography

-Capturing vibrant, professional-looking photos of the Northern Lights in 2026 is entirely possible without a DSLR.
+Capturing vibrant, professional-looking photos of the Northern Lights in 2026 is entirely possible without a professional camera.
 By mastering a few manual adjustments, you can turn your smartphone into a powerful low-light camera.

 Follow this step-by-step guide to optimize your settings for the best possible aurora shots.